 Policy: Related Policies: Section #:

 911 Hang Ups / Residential 500 Investigations

 Welfare Checks Policy #: 509

-Effective: 10/2022
+venure enecks Effective: 11/2024

-Page 1 of 3
+Page 1 of 4

 This policy is for internal use only and does not enlarge an employee's civil liability in any way.
 The policy should not be construed as creating a higher duty of care, in an evidentiary sense, with respect to third party civil claims against employees.
 A violation of this policy, if proven, can be used as basis of a complaint by this department for nonjudicial administrative action in accordance with the laws governing employee discipline.

 Policy Owner: USD

 Reference:

 Sensitivity Level: ⊠ Public ☐ Law Enforcement E yes Only

 - 1.1.
-This policy is created to assist officers of the Sioux Falls Police Department when they are dispatched to a "911 Hang Up" & residential occupants' welfare checks calls for service. - 1.2.
-The policy of this agency is to protect the constitutional rights of all citizens when conducting home entries for the purpose of checking on the welfare of the unresponsive occupant. - 1.3.
-Officers may enter a home without a warrant in circumstances where it is objectively reasonable to enter a residence to help a person who may have fallen and suffered a serious injury or is experiencing a medical or mental health emergency that has render the person unresponsive or uncommunicative.
+This policy is created to assist officers of the Sioux Falls Police Department when they are dispatched to a "911 Hang Up" and residential occupants' calls for service. - 1.2.
+The policy of this agency is to protect the Constitutional rights of all citizens when conducting home entries for the purpose of checking on the welfare of the unresponsive occupant. - 1.3.
+Officers may enter a home without a warrant in certain circumstances where it is objectively reasonable to enter a residence to help a person who may have fallen and suffered a serious injury or is experiencing a medical or mental health emergency that has rendered the person unresponsive or uncommunicative.